Blasphemy in Pakistan: United Nations

 Pakistan's support of blasphemy regulation has caused it to be active in the international arena in promoting global limitations on freedom of religion or belief and limitations on freedom of expression.
-In March 2009, Pakistan presented a resolution to the United Nations Human Rights Council in Geneva which calls upon the world to formulate laws against the defamation of religion.
+In March 2009, Pakistan presented a resolution to the United Nations Human Rights Council in Geneva that called upon the world to formulate laws against the defamation of religion.
 See blasphemy.

+In December 2019, the United Nations Human Rights OHCHR called blasphemy death sentence for Junaid Hafeez, a lecturer at Bahauddin Zakariya University in Multan, a 'travesty of justice'.
+A press release condemned the sentence.
+He was arrested in 2013, put under solitary confinement in 2014, and sentenced to death by a district and sessions court in Multan on 21 December 2019.

 Internet censorship

 In May 2010, Pakistan blocked access to Facebook because the website hosted a page called Everybody Draw Muhammad Day.
 Pakistan lifted the block after Facebook prevented access to the page.
 In June 2010, Pakistan blocked seventeen websites for hosting content that the authorities considered offensive to Muslims.
 At the same time, Pakistan began to monitor the content of Google, Yahoo, YouTube, Amazon and Bing.

 In January 2021, an Anti-Terrorism Court (ATC) convicted and sentenced three men to death for sharing blasphemous content on social media.
-A fourth accused in the same case, one Anwaar Ahmed, Professor of Urdu language, was sentenced to 10 years imprisonment, along with a fine of Rs100,000.
-He had been accused of disseminating controversial blasphemous views during a lecture at the Islamabad Model College.
-During the trial, court did not admit witnesses for the defence because they were blood relatives of the accused.
+A fourth accused in the same case, one Anwaar Ahmed, professor of Urdu language, was sentenced to 10 years imprisonment, along with a fine of Rs 100,000.
+He had been accused of disseminating controversial, blasphemous views during a lecture at the Islamabad Model College.
+During the trial, the court did not admit witnesses for the defense because they were blood relatives of the accused.